raphael-fritz/teamtrees_graph/README.md

-# teamtrees_graph
+# Team Trees Graph

 Extract donated tree amount from teamtrees.org and make a graph that shows the progress

 ## Build & Run